industrial-edge/slmp-connector-getting-started/README.md

 As soon as the SLMP Connector is configured, data can be transfered.

-You can find further information about how to handle the data via the IE Flow Creator in the [Usage](/docs/Usage.md) documentation:
+You can find further information about how to handle the data via the Flow Creator in the [Usage](/docs/Usage.md) documentation:

 * [Read metadata](/docs/Usage.md#read-metadata)
 * [Write data](/docs/Usage.md#write-data)